m-bock/purescript-interactive-data/README.md

         }
         sampleApp.ui

-  -- Finally mount the component at the root element HI.uiMountAtId "root" halogenComponent
+  -- 4. Finally mount the component to the DOM HI.uiMountAtId "root" halogenComponent

 ```